PRAMOD-VISHNU-NAIK/react-docker/README.md

 # Install the dependencies
 RUN npm install

-# Copy the remaining application files to the working directory
+# Copy the remaining application files to the working directory i.e, source(.) to destination(.) except the files and folders mentioned in .dockerignore
 COPY . .

 # Build the application
 RUN npm run build

-# Expose port 3000 for the application
+# Expose port 3000 for the application from the docker image
 EXPOSE 3000

 # Start the application